RIGHTEOUSNESS (EXCERPT OF KINGDOM CONCEPTS)

 First of all, Abraham was a man who conducted himself in a righteous manner, as was true also of all the Apostles of the Lamb.
-God said to Abraham, "I am the Almighty God; walk before me, and be thou perfect" (Genesis 17:1).
+God said to Abraham, “I am the Almighty God; walk before me and be perfect” (Genesis 17:1).
 God did not say to him, Now that you have been given righteousness, Abraham, it no longer is important how you behave.

 When reflecting on Abraham’s righteousness, God did not speak of his belief but of his deeds: